spietkun/VWS-virtual-world-simulator/README.md

 - User can activate special ability - "alzur shield" which protects him from any attacks for 5 turns
 - game can be saved and loaded - savestate.txt file
 - each turn a raport is made and shown explaing what happened in the round
-- there is a possibility of controling the character movement , saving and loading the game by clicking the buttons
-- there is a possibility of adding new organisms to the board by clicking an empty field and choosing one of the organisms

 #### Detailed rules